“From Chronically Ill and Depressed to Vibrantly Alive”

 Overcoming belief systems that did not serve me, to becoming a master of my own life.

 I have always been an odd duck and a black sheep.
-The life that was explained to me as a way to live a good happy life, never felt good to me and never felt like it fit me.
+The life that was explained to me as a way to live a good happy life, never felt like it fit me.

 Questioning my internalized belief systems were the beginning of my lifestyle revolution.
 To name a few old belief systems of mine: